 The History of the Sunset Marquis Hotel

-The Sunset Marquis opens in the same year that Martin Luther King Jr. is imprisoned, President Kennedy assassinated, The Feminine Mystique published, “Beatlemania” coined, and a new band, The Rolling Stones, is signed for the first time; it is 1963, and the inter-related sociopolitical and cultural zeitgeist is experiencing its full-blown 1960s revolution.
+The Sunset Marquis opens in the same year that Martin Luther King Jr. is imprisoned, President Kennedy is assassinated, The Feminine Mystique is published, “Beatlemania” is coined, and a new band – The Rolling Stones – is signed for the first time.
+It is 1963, and the inter-related sociopolitical and cultural zeitgeist is experiencing its full-blown 1960s revolution.

 George Rosenthal’s Vision

 George Rosenthal, a self-made man from a meager background, built his life and successes around his individualistic entrepreneurship.
-From creating his first company Raleigh Construction Company, which would bloom into Raleigh Enterprises as the decades boomed on, to pitching himself as the man to build the Playboy Club and Hotel, Rosenthal’s business mind was highly intelligent and gutsy.
+From creating his first company, Raleigh Construction Company – which would bloom into Raleigh Enterprises as the decades boomed on – to pitching himself as the man to build the Playboy Club and Hotel, Rosenthal’s business mind was highly intelligent and gutsy.
 After audacious decisions allowed him to foster a personal relationship with Hugh Hefner, the men infamously turned down a twelve million dollar loan from Jimmy Hoffa for the construction of the Playboy Club and Hotel in West Hollywood.
 While the Playboy offices moved in with Raleigh’s, Rosenthal’s vision of a hotel on the Sunset Strip for the club’s guests and performers only became grander and more passionate.
-This vision would become the Sunset Marquis.
+That vision would become the Sunset Marquis.

 The Gardens of Allah Inspiration

-West Hollywood is an almost two-mile stripe of Los Angeles County that was unincorporated until 1984, thus allowing extraneous, outrageous, antithetical lifestyles to flourish.
-The Sunset Strip is the mile and a half trek through this alternative land, and the Sunset Marquis stands exactly halfway – 0.75 miles – between Crescent Heights and Doheny Drive.
+West Hollywood is an almost two-mile strip of Los Angeles County that was unincorporated until 1984, thus allowing extraneous, outrageous, antithetical lifestyles to flourish.
+The Sunset Strip is the mile-and-a-half trek through this alternative land, and the Sunset Marquis stands exactly halfway – 0.75 miles – between Crescent Heights and Doheny Drive.
 The hotel is literally and figuratively in the middle of it all!

 $19 a Night